vermashobhit1994/Linux_System_Practice_Programs/fork_Programs/Fork_new/ReadMe.txt

      These can be changed by:
                              I)  system calls : i.e setuid and setgid II) setting the bit i.e SUID and SGID while executing the program.

    d) Saved User ID and Saved Group ID (suid and sgid): Switch temporary from root when non root work is required.
 	 ls -l /usr/bin/passwd : shows that its SUID bit set by s in owner permissions.

-            if the non root user set the SUID bit then the euid change to suid.  -> See program 3_setresuid_understand.c To find the other programs with SUID bit set : find /usr/bin -perm /4000
+            if the non root user set the SUID bit then the euid change to suid.  -> See program 3_setresuid_understand.c To find the other programs with SUID bit set : find /usr/bin -perm /4000 To change the s bit of a.out : sudo chown root:shobhit a.out -> change the owner from vermas to root. sudo chmod +s a.out -> setting the s bit of a.out

     e) File System User and Group ID : Used to find the permissions when doing file operations.
     f) Supplementary group ID  : Additional group id to which a process belongs.